leewtai/leewtai.github.io/courses/stat_computing/README.md

                          prob=c(0.1, 0.45, 0.45))
       sim_avgs[i] <- mean(sim_data)
   }
-  # Calculate the perfectage of cases that are NA
+  # Calculate the percentage of cases that are NA
   mean(!is.na(sim_avgs))
   ```